Teng-Martin-Ma/easynn/README.md

 * Fast Train BPNN, currently only support 2nd generation BPNN
 * Monitor training process with Wandb
 * Support for GPU
-* Hook to ASE calculator, which can be used to optimization or MD
+* Hook to ASE calculator, which can be used to run optimization or MD

 ## Dependencies